-Sweet potatoes, or batatas, are native from the tropical regions of America and they have a numerous family of over 1000 different varieties.
+Sweet potatoes, or batatas, are native from the tropical regions of America and they have a large family of over 1000 different varieties.

 When it comes to Gnocchi, the most important characteristic of the potato, the main ingredient, is that it needs to be starchy and “mealy”.
 That’s why you should never use waxy potatoes to make Gnocchi.

-Sweet Potatoes have the perfect consistency and the perfect texture to make great Sweet Potato Gnocchi, so they don’t need any extra ingredient or process.
+Sweet Potatoes have the perfect consistency and the perfect texture to make great Sweet Potato Gnocchi, so they don’t need any extra ingredients or process.